FullGC/FullGC.github.io/_posts/2019-04-09-Syncing-Kubernetes-and-Hashicorp-Consul.md

 Before installing the Helm Chart, let's review some of the essential configurations that are found in the standard helm values file, "values.yaml".

+<br><br>
-## Configure consul-helm
+### Configure consul-helm

-By default, the chart resolution installs everything: a Consul server cluster, client agents on all nodes, and feature components.
+By default, the Chart resolution installs everything: a Consul server cluster, client agents on all nodes, and feature components.

 If you already maintain a Consul cluster and are interested in joining the Kubernetes services to your existing cluster, then in the "server" section, the “enable” property in the “server” section should be set to “false”: